Business Directory Software or WordPress?

 Unless you have already secured a revenue stream that will justify future large investments, it is better to start with the bare minimum and grow organically.

-In order to answer this similar question, we’ll look what’s available besides WordPress, and see how it measures up.
+In order to answer this similar question, we’ll look at what’s available besides WordPress, and see how it measures up.

 eDirectory is a PHP standalone Directory software developed and marketed by ARCA SOLUTIONS INC.